 Even though support for legalization has doubled in the past 20 years or so, usage has remained relatively flat [source: Saad].
 According to a July 2013 Gallup poll, roughly 38 percent of Americans had tried marijuana, and 7 percent, or 22 million people, partook of the drug.
 The United States drug market is one of the world's most commercially viable and attracts drug traffickers from every corner of the globe.
 Depending on location and quality of product, marijuana can cost anywhere from $1.77-$17.66 per gram ($800-$8,000 per pound) [source: Wilson].

-Marijuana is the buds and leaves of the Cannabis sativa plant.
-This plant contains more than 400 chemicals, including delta-9-tetrahydrocannabinol (THC), the plant's main psychoactive chemical.
-THC is known to affect our brain's short-term memory.
-Additionally, marijuana affects motor coordination, increases your heart rate and raises levels of anxiety.
-Studies also show that marijuana contains cancer-causing chemicals typically associated with cigarettes.
-In this article, you will learn about marijuana, why this drug is so popular and what effects it has on your mind and body
+Typically, marijuana refers to the buds and leaves of the Cannabis sativa or Cannabis indica plants.
+The cannabis plant contains more than 500 chemicals, including delta-9-tetrahydrocannabinol (THC), the main psychoactive chemical [source: Mehmedic et al.].
+Cannabis impairs memory during and between uses, although the restorative effects of long-term abstinence remain unclear.
+In addition, during use, it adversely affects motor coordination, attention and judgment, increases heart rate and raises levels of anxiety.
+Studies also show that marijuana smoke contains irritants and cancer-causing chemicals typically associated with cigarettes [sources: Hall and Solowij; NIDA].
+In this article, you will learn about marijuana, why this drug is so popular and what effects it has on your mind and body.